 Years ago the area was home to a major Canadian shipbuilding industry, which still exists close by, but on a smaller scale than in generations past.
 Evidence of the area’s rich shipbuilding history includes a couple of restored buildings and a giant crane in the heart of the square.

-Night Market Tips and Advice
+Night Market Tips & Advice

-Below is a list of suggestions to help you make the most out of your Shipyards Night Market experience.
+Below is a list of suggestions to help you make the most of your Shipyards Night Market experience.

 TIP #1: If you can, try to take public transit, especially if coming from downtown Vancouver.
-The market is just a 5-minute walk to the Lonsdale Quay SeaBus terminal, which is just a 15-minute boat ride from Vancouver’s Waterfront Station.
+The market is just a five-minute walk to the Lonsdale Quay SeaBus terminal, which is just a 15-minute boat ride from Vancouver’s Waterfront Station.
 Lonsdale Quay is also home to North Vancouver’s main bus terminal with connections to all parts of the North Shore.

 TIP #2: There is a fair bit of parking in the area, but if it’s a sunny day finding a spot can be challenging.